Further requirements for applicants

 You should ask all suppliers to quote on a clear specification so that quotes can be compared on a like-for-like basis.
 The quotes must refer to this specification.
 You must provide a copy of the specification with your application.

-During the assessment of the application, the case officer will check that the quotes are clear and accurately reflect what is being proposed, and will consider whether the proposed costs are reasonable.
+When assessing your application, the case officer will check that the quotes are clear and accurately reflect what is being proposed, and will consider whether the proposed costs are reasonable.

 The case officer will be looking for the following basic elements in all quotes supplied: